top of page

 Eligibility: Students in grades 10 and 11 who are minors at the time of application

 The Stanford Summer Humanities Institute is a three-week residential program for high school students interested in history and the humanities.
-During the program, you will engage in self-directed research and develop your own projects, with guidance from Stanford professors and mentors.
-Topics may include politics, literature, global history, and specific subjects like the American Enlightenment or ancient Greek philosophy.
-In addition to academic learning, students participate in field trips and weekend activities, providing a well-rounded experience.
-This program offers an opportunity for hands-on research and collaboration with professionals in the field.
+During the program, you will engage develop your own research project with guidance from Stanford professors and mentors.
+Topics can include politics, literature, global history, and specific subjects like the American Enlightenment or ancient Greek philosophy.
+In addition to academic learning, you will participate in field trips and weekend activities.
+More details on available courses can be found here.

 Location: University of Pennsylvania, Philadelphia, PA